Daniel-Wittgenstein/baby/DEVELOPER-README.md

   npm run test-mobile

-(Works like a charm if both PC and mobile phone are on the same network.)
+(Works like a charm if both PC and mobile phone are on the same network.
+Find the localhost URL that is shown in the terminal and open it on your mobile phone.)

+# deploy to github pages

+  npm run deploy

+Wait a bit.
+Navigate to "https://daniel-wittgenstein.github.io/baby/"

+NEVER CHANGE the contents of the branch "gh-pages" manually!
+It's only there so the gh-pages command can do its thing.